About the LISA 2020 Global Network

-The goal of LISA 2020 was to create a network of 20 Stat Labs in developing countries by 2020.
-We accomplished it by having 28 labs in our network by the end of 2020!
+The goal was to create a network of 20 Stat Labs in developing countries by 2020.
+We accomplished it by having 28 labs in the LISA 2020 Global Network by the end of 2020!

 Each of these newly created laboratories fosters education in statistics and promotes the proper application of statistics to solve real-world problems.
 With a strong support network, just one statistician trained to communicate and collaborate with non-statisticians can enable and accelerate 10 or more research projects per year.
 Each research project can impact hundreds or thousands of people.
 At LISA, we unlock the collaborative potential of technically trained statisticians, who in turn unlock the development potential of their collaborators and teach other statisticians to do likewise.
 These collaborators, now with the power of statistical thinking open to them, are key to improving human welfare worldwide.